 The pervasive (and confusing) message on the lips of so many contact center professionals today is that chatbots are coming and they’re here to do away with contact centers, eliminating the human touch in favor of improving efficiency.

-To level set (and perhaps offset a certain amount of unwarranted hysteria,) it’s important to consider the root proposition that machine learning offers in customer service.
+To understand the real place of chatbots in the contact center, it’s important to consider the root proposition that machine learning offers in customer service.
 Even as far back as when robots first began to appear in industry, such as their role in automotive plants over the last few decades, their primary purpose has been to efficiently and effectively handle high volumes of repetitive and even undesirable tasks, freeing their human colleagues up for jobs that require analytical power more closely associated with humans.

 Projections for customer support point to a continuous rise in interactions for the foreseeable future.
 If your team is getting tied up solving the same few simple issues over and over, you’re likely already seeing an excellent use case for a virtual agent.
 (It’s also a great segue into Art’s next point!)